-I started in photography at the ripe old age of 18 doing discount photography in K-Marts and other department stores around the MidWest.
-When you have an hour-long line of kids under 2 years old and their mothers, you begin to learn what is important and what isn't.
-I realized pretty quickly that there was more to it than just running people through a line and taking their photograph.
+I had my first exposure to photography (no pun intended) at the ripe old age of 18 when I applied and got a job doing discount photography in K-Marts and other department stores around the MidWest.
+When you have an hour-long line of kids under 2 years old with their mothers, you begin to learn what is important and what isn't and you learn patience.
+I realized pretty quickly that there was more to photography than just running people through a line and taking their photograph.
 Needless to say, I looked for something else.
 I found it.
 I joined the Navy.

-When I got out of the Navy, I still found that I loved photography and found a job as a portrait photographer with Olan Mills Portrait Studios.
+When I was honorably discharged from the U.S. Navy, I still found that I loved photography and found a job as a portrait photographer with Olan Mills Portrait Studios.
 I loved this job.
 No lines!
 Well, that's not exactly true, but the line wasn't right next to where I was taking pictures and it was so much better.
 I also learned salesmanship at Olan Mills.
 Typically someone would come in for a free 8x10 that they had a coupon for and I would go through my standard set of portraits.
 Sometimes I got really lucky with a sitting.
 For instance, one time I had a mother bring a 3-day old baby in to have their picture taken.
 I knew that there wasn't much that I could do with what I was given at Olan Mills, but miracle of miracles, I got the baby to smile.
 Ok, maybe it was gas, but it was still a smile.
-I made a big deal out of it and eventually the mother ended up buying over $200 in pictures.
+I made a big deal out of it and eventually the mother ended up buying a lot of portraits.

-I found a job shortly after this working with Enzor Studios and I had my first foray into weddings.
-I assisted at a number of weddings before they thought I was ready to go at it alone.
-I loved the medium format Mamiyas that I used, and of course, they were film cameras at the time.
-My freezer was stuffed with rolls of 220 color film that I used to photograph weddings.
+I found a job shortly after this working with Enzor Studios and it allowed my first foray into weddings.
+I assisted at a number of weddings until they thought I was ready to go at it alone.
+I loved the medium format Mamiyas film cameras that I used.
+My freezer was stuffed with rolls of 220 color film that I used to photograph weddings (which was the method of long-term storing film in those days).
 I did that for several years and loved it.
 Unfortunately, they went out of business and I became an unemployed photographer.

-My interest in computers developed out of my love for photography.
-While I was working for Enzor studios they started developing something called a "digital back" for my beloved Mamiya RB-67 that I used for weddings.
+My interest in computers developed out of my love for photography because while I was working for Enzor studios the industry started developing something called a "digital back" for my beloved Mamiya RB-67 that I used for weddings.
 Because I had studied programming right out of the Navy, I eventually got a job as a COBOL programmer (go figure).
-Long story short, I still loved photography and would take photos as often as I could.
-I spent the next 30 years doing this.
+Long story short, I still loved photography and would take photos as often as I could but I spent the next 30 years in the I/T field.

 Years of practice have provided me with a patient and prepared eye that enables me to recognize and capture images as you would remember them if only you could seize that perfect instant.
-I am good at putting people at ease and pride myself on being able to provide my clients with a variety of images that are timeless, elegant, spontaneous and fresh.
+I am very good at putting people at ease in front of the camera and pride myself on being able to provide my clients with a variety of images that are timeless, elegant, spontaneous and fresh.

 I am available to guide you every step of the way.
 From questions about clothing to finding your best angle to choosing the best images, I am here to help you.